brimdata/zed/docs/language/operators/fuse.md

 Because all values of the input must be read to compute the union, `fuse` may spill its input to disk when memory limits are exceeded.

-`Fuse` is not normally needed for Zed data as the Zed data model supports heterogenous sequences of values.
-However, `fuse` can be quite useful during data exploration when sampling or filtering data to look at slices of raw data that are fused together.  `Fuse` is also useful for transforming arbitrary Zed data to prepare it for formats that require a uniform schema like Parquet or a tabular structure like CSV.
+`Fuse` is not normally needed for super-structured data as the super data model supports heterogenous sequences of values.
+However, `fuse` can be quite useful during data exploration when sampling or filtering data to look at slices of raw data that are fused together.  `Fuse` is also useful for transforming arbitrary super data to prepare it for formats that require a uniform schema like Parquet or a tabular structure like CSV.
-Unfortunately, when data leaves the Zed format using `fuse` to accomplish this, the original data must be altered to fit into the rigid structure of these output formats.
+Unfortunately, when data leaves a super-structured format using `fuse` to accomplish this, the original data must be altered to fit into the rigid structure of these output formats.